asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 ```

 After these operations, remove and insert SD card to your PC, you should see
 two partitions.
-One for root file system in ext4 format and the other one has
+One for root file system in ext4 format and the other one that includes
-`BOOT.bin`, `app.exe` and other stuff.
+`BOOT.bin`, `app.exe` and other related stuff.

 ![5-sd_card](img/5-sd_card.png)